SemihAlp/Quiz-for-My-Valentine-EN/README.md

 - Add a hint to your questions to help your partner out. ☻
 - When you're ready, share the quiz with your partner via WhatsApp or a direct link!
 - Your partner earns +1 point for every correct answer.
 There is no penalty for wrong answers.
 - Once finished, your partner will see a "Compatibility Analysis" card showing their score and how well you match.
-They can share these results back to you via WhatsApp or a link!
+This card can be shared with you via WhatsApp or direct link!
 - Your partner can retake the quiz using the "Play Again" button.
 - You can view the score on the shared result card, or use the button on the card to create a brand new quiz yourself.
 - You can toggle the sound anytime using the button in the top-right corner.